OpenCashDAO/contracts/README.md

 The ExecuteProposal contract allows anyone to execute a proposal.
 The contract ensures that the proposal is valid and updates the project's authorizedThreadNFTs accordingly.

- - **execute** The Execute function.

-The ExecuteProposal contract allows anyone to execute a proposal.
-The contract ensures that the proposal is valid and updates the project's authorizedThreadNFTs accordingly.
+Constructor:
+  - `voteThreshold`: The minimum number of votes required for the proposal to pass.
+  - `voteWindow`: The minimum time window during which votes can be cast.
+  - `projectCategory`: The category of the project for which the proposal is being applied. [reversed]
+  - `projectLockingBytecode`: The locking bytecode of the project for which the proposal is being applied.

 There are two functions in the ExecuteProposal contract:

-1. **execute** This function validates the proposal and ensures that the DAO and project contracts are correctly updated.
+1. **execute** This function is responsible for executing the proposal.
+Since the proposal can be of three types, the function behaves differently based on the type of proposalNFT used in the transaction.
+Below are the details of the function for each type of proposalNFT.

 Transaction Structure:
 | # | Inputs | Outputs |